Datasets

 With Extensions

-It should be observed that on average CityJSON compresses ~6X a CityGML, and that without any loss of information (see details).
+On average CityJSON compresses ~7X a CityGML-XML file, and that without any loss of information (see more details).

 We performed the geometric validation with val3dity and report the overall result in the column ‘validity’.
 To understand the errors, we suggest validating the files (how to do this) yourself.